Richard Zoglin: Career

 In 2008, he published Comedy at the Edge: How Stand-up in the 1970s Changed America, describing Lenny Bruce and the influence of the generation of stand-ups who followed him and elaborated on his style.

 Education

-Zoglin obtained a bachalor's degree from the University of California, Berkeley, where he later received his master's degree in journalism.
+Zoglin obtained a bachelor's degree from the University of California, Berkeley, where he later received his master's degree in journalism.

-Family
+Personal life

 Zoglin was married to Charla Krupp on August 1, 1992, until her death from breast cancer on January 23, 2012.
 Charla Zoglin was an entertainment editor for Glamour.
 Zoglin's father was the head of Zoglin Brothers Builders in Kansas City.